Saturday, November 30, 2024

 Cutaneous.
 Gamma, Tubero-sarpenginous and Tubero- nodular syphilitic skin lesions.

 Gamma.
-It is a solitary, painless granulomatous mass or nodule on the skin or in mouth or throat, often ulcerates.
+It is a solitary, painless granulomatous mass or nodule on the skin or in the mouth or throat, often ulcerates.

 Tubero-sarpenginous skin lesions are reddish-brown ulcerated plaques.